DelinQu/QRSC/README.md

 - [x] Youtube video for Towards Nonlinear-Motion-Aware and Occlusion-Robust Rolling Shutter Correction [2023-8-16]

 ## Installation
+- Note 📢: We do not provide checkpoints due to the time schedule in the master branch, but you can find checkpoints and old version code in [commit_e9a9](https://github.com/DelinQu/QRSC/tree/8739072e3c848cbc832d0f30d998e2d41b51e9a9).
 Please follow the instructions below to install the repo and dependencies.

 ```bash